 Sky Broadband Superfast

-A download speed of 59Mbps would put your home above the average for the UK, as calculated by Ofcom in 2021.
+A download speed of 61Mbps would put your home close to the average for the UK of 69.4Mbps, as calculated by Ofcom in 2023.

-The standard price is the same as Superfast 35, so it may seem like an obvious choice to pick Superfast whatever your usage.
-However, Sky often runs limited time special offers and discounts, so use a comparison tool to see which is cheaper.
+The price is often less than Superfast 35, so it may seem like an obvious choice to pick Superfast whatever your usage.
+However, Sky often runs limited time special offers and discounts, so use a comparison tool to see which is cheaper at the time.

 Sky Broadband Ultrafast